vegaprotocol/specs/protocol/0059-STKG-simple_staking_and_delegating.md

 - Delegation may be fully or partially removed.
 The amount specified in the [function: Remove](./0071-STAK-erc20_governance_token_staking.md) - is the size by which the existing staked amount will be decremented (<a name="0059-STKG-013" href="#0059-STKG-013">0059-STKG-013</a>)
 - Removal of delegation may happen in the following 2 ways:
   - Announcing removal, but maintaining stake until last block of the current epoch.
 This "announced stake" may be then (re)delegated (e.g. to a different validator). (<a name="0059-STKG-014" href="#0059-STKG-014">0059-STKG-014</a>)
   - Announcing removal and withdrawing stake immediately.
-Rewards are still collected for this stake until the end of the epoch, but they are sent to the onchain treasury account for that asset. (<a name="0059-STKG-015" href="#0059-STKG-015">0059-STKG-015</a>)
+Rewards are still collected for this stake until the end of the epoch, but they are sent to the on-chain treasury account for that asset. (<a name="0059-STKG-015" href="#0059-STKG-015">0059-STKG-015</a>)
 - Every 30 seconds (and at the end of an epoch) the associated stake is reconciled against the current nomination to ensure that the total nomination is not exceeding the total association.
 In case it does we proportionally un-nominate from the validators until the nomination is not exceeding the association.
 It's worth mentioning that this only affects the balance of the current epoch - we don't attempt to reconcile the balance for the next epoch until the epoch ends, so if for example the party had an association of a 100 tokens, then they requested to nominate 100 tokens to `validator1`, their balance for the next epoch would remain 100 until the end of the epoch even if they immediately dissociate the 100 tokens.  (<a name="0059-STKG-016" href="#0059-STKG-016">0059-STKG-016</a>)

 ### Changing delegation